Invest in commodities and commodity funds

 AuAg Precious Green

-Combining mining companies and physical commodities have proven to provide effective protection for portfolios, for example, in the spring of 2022 when both stocks and bonds fell simultaneously ー an otherwise unusual scenario.
+Combining mining companies and physical commodities have proven to provide effective portfolio protection, for example, in the spring of 2022 when both stocks and bonds fell simultaneously, an otherwise unusual scenario.

-AuAg’s daily-traded funds (AuAg Silver Bullet and AuAg Precious Green) are available in Sweden, Norway, Denmark, Finland, and Germany.
+AuAg’s daily-traded funds are available in Sweden, Norway, Denmark, Finland, and Germany.
 You can invest in commodities by buying these funds via fund platforms such as Avanza, Nordnet, SAVR, and Fondo.

-Our ETF (AuAg Gold Mining) is available in the entirety of Europe and is listed on the following exchange platforms: Borsa Italiana, Deutsche Boerse Xetra, Euronext Paris, London Stock Exchange, and SIX Swiss Exchange.
+Our ETF is available in the entirety of Europe and is listed on the following exchange platforms: Borsa Italiana, Deutsche Boerse Xetra, Euronext Paris, London Stock Exchange, and SIX Swiss Exchange.

-Commodities can be volatile, where high volatility also means a large return potential.
+Commodities can be volatile, and high volatility, therefore, means a large upside and downside.
+High volatility in a rising market can generate high returns, and vice versa.
 The return distribution of commodities shows a positively skewed distribution, indicating a tendency for commodities to perform extremely well at certain times.
 Returns on commodities are strongest when inflation unexpectedly rises ー which usually coincides with falling stocks and bonds.

-Investing in commodities protects the portfolio against inflation and provides a more even value development.
+Investing in commodities protects the portfolio against inflation and provides a higher risk-adjusted return.

 How much of a portfolio should I allocate toward commodities?